magento/merchdocs/src/marketing/price-rules-cart-create.md

    |For matching items only |Free shipping is available only for items that match the conditions of the rule. |
    |For shipment with matching items |Free shipping is available for any shipment that includes matching item(s). |

-1. In the **Add Rewards Points** field, enter the number of points the customer earns whenever the cart price rule is applied.
-(If reward points are not enabled, leave this field blank.){:.card-edition-ee}
+1. {:.ee-only}In the **Add Rewards Points** field, enter the number of points the customer earns whenever the cart price rule is applied.
+(If reward points are not enabled, leave this field blank.)

 1. When complete, click <span class="btn">Save and Continue Edit</span>.